adolfoarmas/notionintegration/README.md

 ## Description

-Notionintegration is a package with the purpose of creating databases or obtain already existing databases.
+Notionintegration is a package with the purpose of creating Notion databases or obtaining already existing ones.
-Furthermore you will be able to search databases by name, once it is found, you could add new pages.
+Furthermore, you will be able to search Notion databases by name, once it is found, you can add new pages.

 ![Automation to load pages in a database](https://github.com/adolfoarmas/notionintegration/blob/main/media/2023-02-25%2011-40-44.gif)

-*** **In "Page" class method "add_row_to_ratabase", "data" object has to be addapted to columns format of your database, in further versions the data dictionary will be decoupled of the particular application it was needed for**.
+*** **In the "Page" class method "add_row_to_ratabase," the "data" object has to be adapted to the column format of your database.
+In future versions, the data dictionary will be decoupled from the particular application it was needed for**.

 ## Getting Started